You are invited to join us for free!

 Fees for the Great Decisions Lecture Series are:

 $65 with one book

 $85 for Couple, with one book

 Students – No charge with valid I.D.

-For more information or to register for the series please contact the YWCA of Bethlehem at (610) 867-4669 or e-mail email@example.com.
+For more information on the series please contact the YWCA of Bethlehem at (610) 867-4669, est. 101 or e-mail email@example.com.